Pawlo77/Messenger-Analyser/readme.md

   --output_dir_path OUTPUT_DIR_PATH
                         Directory to which output should be written.
 Defaults to 'output' directory in setup's folder.
-  --n_threds N_THREDS   Number of threads to be used for processing.
+  --n_threads N_THREADS   Number of threads to be used for processing.
 Defaults
                         to 8.
   --prefix PREFIX       Prefix added to each identifier.
 Defaults to '0'.
   --default_language DEFAULT_LANGUAGE